kgeographer/linking-linked-places/README.md

 * Further examples tied to geospatial and network data
 * Smoothed curves for 'sls' and 'eee' fuzzy bounds
 * Further example queries to temporal geometries
+* Examples that allow for interactive updating of data
+* Serious engagement with the concept of temporal projection, defining projections for reign periods, Islamic calendar, BP, etc.

 #####Contributors
 * Elijah Meeks (emeeks; twitter:@Elijah_Meeks)